paketo-buildpacks/rfcs/text/php/0002-buildpack-yml-to-env-var.md

 ## Unresolved Questions and Bikeshedding

-- Are there any environment variable names that are out of place?
 - Should we remove the `BP_PHP_SERVER` configuration in favor a multi-buildpack build as outlined in [this comment thread](https://github.com/paketo-buildpacks/php/issues/472) on the issue for this RFC.